spaderkung/HayDayHelper/README.md

 # HayDayHelper
 API to automate HayDay.
 Functions ready for use on PC with Android emulator.

+# Higher functions
+* Snipe a friend - guard a shop of another bot and snipe the special items.
+* Farming / replanting for money and special items - field position and crop freeely selectable.
+* Commercial watcher to watch and click all commercials after the end.
+* Manual selling of goods - for playing but automating the sell of all crops in inventory.
+* Manual buying of goods - for buying up all in another shop.

 # API Features
 * Detect crops in shops, overlays.